PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 The current standalone SZ/SZdg emitter is deliberately not cached.
-Its full DEM contains mechanisms whose detector span grows with the entire preceding memory segment (observed spans 3, 5, and 9 for corresponding pre-gate depths), violating the bounded-correlation requirement for JIT templates.
+Its full DEM contains mechanisms whose detector span grows with the entire preceding memory segment (observed spans 3, 5, and 9 for corresponding pre-gate depths), violating the bounded-correlation requirement for JIT cached slices.
 A sound provider requires the documented mid-cycle fold-transversal S-SE construction, rather than caching the current between-round physical phase layer with a depth-dependent key.